 Jenny trained in a number of pathology disciplines including microbiology, haematology and histology at the Queensland State Health Laboratories before commencing at the Royal Brisbane and Womens’ Hospital in the mid 80’s where she began her career in diagnostic cytopathology.
 Jenny became Cytology Manager at QML Pathology in 1995 and took a strong interest in quality assurance, staff training and continuing education activities.
 In 2010 Jenny became the Manager for the RCPAQAP Cytopathology Program and oversaw its relocation from Brisbane to Sydney in 2013.
 An active member of the Australian Society of Cytology for many years, Jenny has held committee positions in both QLD and NSW, including State Councillor (QLD), National Secretary, Chair of the Board of Education and Editor of Cytoletter.
 She was recently elected as President of the Society and also represents the Society on the National Certification Scheme for Medical Laboratory Scientists Project.
 While Jenny maintains an active role in the RCPAQAP Cytopathology Program as an Advisory Committee member and has a keen interest in the implementation of the Renewed National Cervical Screening Program – she is a member of the Quality & Safety Monitoring Committee for the Renewal – in 2015 she was appointed Quality Manager for the RCPAQAP.

 Joanna has a Bachelor of Applied Science majoring in Microbiology from the University of Technology, Sydney.
-She has 36 years’ experience in microbiology, quality management, six sigma, lean, training (certificate IV in Training and Assessment) and other business improvement roles in the pharmaceutical and medical industries in organizations such as;
+She has approximately 40 years’ experience in microbiology and quality management, a black belt in six sigma and lean, a broad range of experience in training (Certificate IV in Training and Assessment) and other business improvement roles in the pharmaceutical and medical industries in organizations such as;

 - Johnson & Johnson Medicals